 2. Try to create a venue and manner that makes it easier for your child to communicate with you.
-For instance, some older children might find it easier to discuss difficult feelings and thoughts while not making eye contact (e.g., while driving or waiting for a movie to start) while younger children may communicate through their play.
+For instance, some teens might find it easier to discuss difficult feelings and thoughts while not making eye contact (e.g., while driving) while younger children may communicate through their play.
 Regardless of the age range, though, it is important to not jump in too quickly with reassurances.
 Once we parents start self- disclosing, even if for the purpose of being reassuring, it can have a dampening effect on our child’s self-disclosure.

 Once your child has finished with his or her initial statements reflect back what you’ve heard and provide empathy (e.g., “I understand why you could be feeling more scared these days”).
+This will feel very difficult to do as your entire being wants to be reassuring, but suppress that urge initially.
 This may cause your child to tell you even more.
 When it seems that your child is finished that would be the time to offer your thoughts and feelings.

 3. Let your awareness of your child’s developmental level and/or vulnerabilities guide your self-disclosure.
 No matter your child’s age, it is important to not say things that you do not really believe.
 Doing so is often ineffective and may damage your credibility.
 Selective truth telling would seem to be advisable; selective based upon your child’s developmental level and vulnerabilities.